willf/willf/Notes from How to be an antiracist.md

 [T]he steps we can all take to eliminate racial inequity in our spaces.

 - Admit racial inequity is a problem of bad policy, not bad people.
-- Identify racial inequity in all its intersections and.
+- Identify racial inequity in all its intersections and manifestations.
 - Investigate and uncover the racist policies causing racial inequity.
 - Invent or find antiracist policy that can eliminate racial inequity.
 - Figure out who or what group has the power to institute antiracist policy.